broadinstitute/seqr/deploy/kubernetes/README.md

 Prerequisites
 -------------

-Clone this github repo to a subdirectory of your `HOME` directory (for example: `SEQR_ROOT=~/code/seqr`)
+1. Clone this github repo to a subdirectory of your `HOME` directory (for example, `~/code/seqr`):

        cd ~/code
        git clone https://github.com/macarthur-lab/seqr.git
+       cd seqr

    NOTE: Putting the code directory underneath your home directory makes it easier to edit code and have the changes instantly appear inside a seqr pod running in a local minikube instance because minikube automatically mounts your home directory into its VM.

-Make sure `python2.7` is installed.
+2. Make sure `python2.7` and [pip](https://pip.pypa.io/en/stable/) are installed.
-Install python dependencies:
+3. Install python dependencies:

-       cd seqr
-       pip install --upgrade -r requirements.txt
+       pip install --upgrade -r ./deploy/requirements.txt

 NOTE: You can use the pip `--user` flag or use [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate seqr python dependencies from your system-wide python instance.